 According to the chatbots statistics from a study in the United States conducted by eMarketer, live chat software or chatbots are the preferred channel for resolving service-related issues.
 Obviously, this is preferred more than visiting the institution’s branch.
 35% prefer going in anyway—and another 35% prefer to search through the website.
 So while a large number of digital banking users still prefer humans to handle their issues, it’s important that users can find the answers they want online as well.

-18. By 2020, 25% of customer support operations will depend on virtual assistants.
+18. By the end of 2020, 25% of customer support operations will depend on virtual assistants.

 19. Up to 80% of queries can be automatically answered with WhatsApp chatbots.